Quiet Fire

 My myth isn’t my biography—it’s the deeper story I live by.
 I call it the “Quiet Fire” myth.

-A boy from the Mornington Peninsula with Urquhart roots and a family tree traced back to T.E.
+A boy from the Mornington Peninsula with Urquhart roots, descended from T.E.
 Lawrence.
 A kid who lost his hair at twenty and found refuge in both noise and silence.
-A husband learning how to care, live, and love in the ordinary dailiness of it all.
+A husband learning to care, live, and love in the dailiness of it all.

-Like most myths, there’s a shape to it: growth (finding kinship in Jung, Sakamoto, Rimbaud, Hemingway), departure (leaving Australia and adolescence), descent (isolation, Maya’s illness, depression), initiation (finding my voice and confidence as a mastering engineer), and return (bringing something back—offering what I’ve made out of the raw material).
+Like most myths, it has a shape: alienation (dropping out of secondary school), growth (finding kinship in Jung, Sakamoto, Rimbaud, Hemingway), departure (leaving Australia and adolescence), descent (isolation, Maya’s illness, depression), initiation (finding my voice as a mastering engineer), and return (offering something made from the raw material).

 The myth gives coherence to disruption.
-It helps me see the chaos not as failure, but as arc.
+Chaos becomes arc.

 How Do I Know What I Know?

-I trust what I can hear and test—A/B comparisons, frequency curves, the calibration that comes from years of trying to make a mix translate.
-But I also trust intuition.
-Recurring dreams.
-Patterns that show up again and again in my journals.
+I trust what I can hear and test—A/B comparisons, frequency curves, the calibration built from years of chasing translation.
+I also trust intuition: recurring dreams, patterns in my journals.

-My INTJ brain craves clarity and structure.
+My INTJ mind craves clarity.
 My love of poetry thrives on ambiguity.
-I used to think that was a problem.
-Now I see it as a tension that keeps me honest.
+I used to see that as conflict; now I see it as tension that keeps me honest.

-Rimbaud said poets should “make oneself a seer” through deliberate derangement of the senses—a disruption that lets new insight through.
-Christopher Hitchens, by contrast, insisted on confrontation with fact.
-My working method lives somewhere in that tension: embrace paradox, but test it.
-I interrogate my own certainties—in sound, in love, in grief—and learn to sit inside not-knowing when answers don’t come.
-Doubt, pattern recognition, intuition, confrontation are all tools in a survival kit.
+Rimbaud urged poets to “make oneself a seer” through derangement of the senses; Christopher Hitchens insisted on confrontation with fact.
+My method lives in the space between: embrace paradox, but test it.
+Doubt, pattern recognition, intuition, confrontation—they’re all tools in the kit.

 What Matters?

-Wabi-sabi has become a compass for me: a beauty of things imperfect, impermanent, and incomplete.
+Wabi-sabi guides me: beauty in things imperfect, impermanent, incomplete.

 I hear it in Burial’s fog.
 I see it in Pollock’s splatter.
 I feel it in the scratch of an old LP.
-Clean perfection feels sterile.
-Texture, by contrast, moves me.
-Honesty over ideal.
+Clean perfection feels sterile; texture moves me.

-Hitchens reminded me that growth requires confrontation.
-Avoidance—of myself, of others—stalls everything.
+Hitchens taught me growth requires confrontation.
+Avoidance stalls everything.
 And love?
 Love is not softness.
 It’s precision.
-It’s radical attention.
-Van Gogh wrote to his brother, “there is nothing more truly artistic than to love people.”
-I believe that to my core.
-I try to live it.
-In mastering.
-In marriage.
-In friendship.
+Radical attention.
+Van Gogh wrote, “there is nothing more truly artistic than to love people.”
+I believe that in mastering, in marriage, in friendship.

 Mastery matters—not as control, but care.
-I rerun songs, re-read poems—not to perfect them, but to be with them.
-To reconnect.
+I rerun songs, re-read poems, not to perfect them, but to be with them.

 What Is a Human Being?

-I don’t think you can talk about human nature without talking about personal history.
-Mine includes neurodivergence.
-It includes grief.
-It includes lineage.
+You can’t talk about human nature without personal history.
+Mine includes neurodivergence, grief, lineage.

-I see humans as wounded pattern-makers.
-We carry trauma.
-We inherit stories.
-And we build from both.
-“I is someone else,” Rimbaud said—and that rings true.
-Hemingway wrote that we become strong at the broken places.
-I think about that a lot.
+Humans are wounded pattern-makers.
+We carry trauma, inherit stories, build from both.
+“I is someone else,” Rimbaud said.
+Hemingway wrote we become strong at the broken places.
+Both feel true.

-My neurodivergence has made me more sensitive than most, sometimes rigid.
-Family legacy has made me reverent.
-I used to see those traits as obstacles.
-Now I think of them as texture.
-A human being is not a stable identity, but a dynamic composition—ancestral, archetypal, intentional.
+My sensitivities and rigidity come from neurodivergence; my reverence from family legacy.
+I used to see them as obstacles.
+Now they’re texture.
+A human is not a fixed identity, but a dynamic composition—ancestral, archetypal, intentional.

 How Should I Live?

-Routine helps me feel grounded.
-Stagnation, though, scares me.
-So I experiment: a new sound, a different shirt, a week of Meshuggah followed by a week of Chihei Hatakeyama.
-I trust variation.
-It resets things.
+Routine grounds me; stagnation scares me.
+So I vary: a new sound, a different shirt, a week of Meshuggah followed by a week of Chihei Hatakeyama.
+Variation resets things.

-I’m still learning how to care for my body.
-The pandemic made me sedentary.
-My moods swing—chemical seesaws mediated by Prozac, cannabis, gin.
-Lately, my praxis includes light movement, breathwork, slowing down.
-If I claim to value imperfection, I have to let the rough edges stay in my work.
-If I say love matters, I need to actually stop and listen.
+I’m learning to care for my body—light movement, breathwork, slowing down.
+If I value imperfection, I have to let rough edges stay.
+If love matters, I have to stop and listen.

 Naming and Evolving the Framework